vaalemax/authserver/README.md

 mvn spring-boot:run
 ```

+`.env` is loaded automatically into the Spring environment at startup, no manual export
+step needed.
 The server will be available at `http://localhost:9000`.
 A `master` realm, an
 `admin-cli` client (client_credentials), and an `admin-console` user/client are seeded
 automatically on first startup.